junjun-jiang/SSPSR/README.md

   year={2020}
 }
 ```
-# Please leave your email, I will notify you as soon as the code is published.
+# Please leave your email, I will notify you as soon as the code is released.